 The Ventoux story is covered elsewhere, but a number of issues and problems have arisen or simply become exacerbated through the year:

-- Neuro pain has not eased; all other affected bodily functions remain as they have been.
+- Neuro pain has not eased and, in some respects, it’s worsened; all other affected bodily functions remain as they have been.

 - Life still sucks!